AspNetMonsters/website/source/_posts/AspNetMonsters-episode-244.md

 permalink: monsters-weekly\ep244
 ---

-Writing a new GitHub Actions workflow and want to save the embarrassment of a dozen failed builds prominently on GitHub?
+Writing a new GitHub Actions workflow and want to save the embarrassment of a dozen failed builds displayed prominently on GitHub?
 Well ACT is here to save you.
 Run your GitHub actions locally using the Act CLI.
 Get that workflow in a working state _before_ pushing your code to GitHub.

 That's right folks!
 Locally sourced, artisanal workflows!